REMOVAL IN HOT SPRINGS

 - The tooth is causing problems with crowding the other teeth, or interfering with orthodontic treatment to straighten the rest of the teeth.

-Other factors such as your age, the position of the tooth and the shape of your mouth influence whether Dr. Porter recommends wisdom tooth removal.
+Other factors such as your age, the position of the tooth and the shape of your mouth influence whether Porter Dental Health Clinic recommends wisdom tooth removal.

 Wisdom Tooth Extraction: What to Expect